telekom/bdd-web-app/readme.md

 ```

 Now you can access your page object with the *createExpectedPage* method from *SeleniumSteps*.
-The url will be checked at page creation.
-If the url in the page class no contain in the current url, an exception will thrown.
-You can also use regular expressions at the page url.
+The URL will be checked at page creation.
+If the url in the page class no contain in the current URL, an exception will throw.
+You can also use regular expressions at the page URL.
-After the page object is created, you can use it directly or from the storyInteraction by using the *getCurrentPage* method (recommended).
+After the page object is created, you can use it directly or from the StoryInteraction by using the *getCurrentPage* method (recommended).
 If you use the page by the *getCurrentPage* method, then you can access it from every step object.
 Note that if you call the *createExpectedPage* method, an new current page will be set.

 ```java